ankitis32/titanic-survival-prediction/README.md

-**Titanic Survival Prediction 🚢**
+# 🚢 Titanic Survival Prediction - Machine Learning Project

+## 📚 Project Description
 A machine learning project that predicts survival of passengers on the Titanic disaster using supervised learning algorithms.

-**📚 Project Description**
+It covers data exploration, feature engineering, model building, and evaluation.

+## 📌 Problem Statement
 This project uses the Titanic dataset to predict whether a passenger survived or not based on features like age, sex, ticket class, etc.
-It covers data exploration, feature engineering, model building, and evaluation.

-**📂 Project Structure**
+## 📊 Dataset
+- Source: Kaggle Titanic Dataset (https://www.kaggle.com/c/titanic)
+- Features: Pclass, Sex, Age, Fare, Embarked, etc.
+- Target: Survived (0 = No, 1 = Yes)

+## 📂 Project Structure
 titanic-survival-prediction/

 │